xbmc/repo-scripts/script.reddit.reader/README.md

 - Play video links supported by the [youtube_dl addon](https://github.com/ruuk/script.module.youtube.dl)
   - Ability to download an updated copy of the [youtube-dl](https://github.com/rg3/youtube-dl) core
 - View images and image albums
+- Reddit OAuth support
+  - Access to your private subreddits
 - Explore other subreddits
+- Extra functionality for reddit posts that link to youtube:
+  - List related videos and other videos in channel
 - Read user comments
+  - Explore links posted in comments
 - Use images from a subreddit as your screensaver

 ## Installation